ChenJiayi1111/RMTSA/README.md

 )
 ```
 ### 3.4 Input basic parameters
-Then the user can set the following two parameters to obtain the desired result .
+Then the user can set the following two parameters to obtain the desired result.
 | Parameter        | Description                                                       |
 | ---------------- | ------------------------------------------------------------------|
 | SLICE\_INTERVAL  | The spacing between sections, with a default value of 10.0 meters |